Killing of Wesley Barayuga

-Philippine Charity Sweepstakes Office board secretary Wesley Barayuga was killed by an unidentified gunman on July 30, 2020 in Mandaluyong, Metro Manila, Philippines.
+Philippine Charity Sweepstakes Office board secretary Wesley Barayuga was killed by an unidentified gunman on July 30, 2020, in Mandaluyong, Metro Manila, Philippines.
 Barayuga was initially speculated to have been killed due to work-related issues.
 He was also without evidence, accused of being part of a 'narcolist' created for President Rodrigo Duterte's Philippine drug war.

 Despite Barayuga's profile as a high-ranking government official and a former police officer, his killing remained a cold case for four years until police officer Santie Mendoza implicated National Police Commission commissioner Edilberto Leonardo and then PCSO general manager Royina Garma of masterminding the killings during a House of Representatives inquiry in September 2024, two years into the presidency of Duterte's successor Bongbong Marcos.

 Background

 Wesley Barayuga was a former police officer who held the rank of police brigadier general.
 He graduated in the Philippine Military Academy (PMA) in 1983 as part of Matikas class which included Eduardo Año, who was then serving as the Secretary of the Interior and Local Government at the time of his death.
 He is a graduate of University of San Agustin in Iloilo City where he obtained a law degree in 1996.
 From 2006 to 2008, he was Iloilo City Police Office director.
 A native of Nueva Ecija, Barayuga had his family settle in Iloilo City.
-In October 31, 2014, he retired from the PNP with his last position being Directorate of Logistics chief at Camp Crame, Quezon City.
+On October 31, 2014, he retired from the PNP with his last position being Directorate of Logistics chief at Camp Crame, Quezon City.